People

 Professor of Mechanical Engineering

-Senior Fellow at the Precourt Institute for Energy and Professor, by courtesy, of Materials Science and Engineering
+Professor, by courtesy, of Materials Science and Engineering

 Dr. Zheng is a joint Professor in both the Department of Energy Science and Engineering and the Department of Mechanical Engineering.
 Her research group is passionate about the design, synthesis, and testing of novel materials for energy and propulsion applications.
 Her research involves fundamental studies of thermodynamics, materials, and chemistry.
 Current research falls into three general directions.
 First, we develop ultrafast and scalable flame-based methods to synthesize novel materials, especially metal oxides.
 Second, we study electrocatalysts and devices to split water into H2, O2, and H2O2.
 Finally, we are developing new metal/polymer composites as high-energy-density fuels for propulsion applications.
 She co-directs the Stanford Hydrogen Initiative.